 Propertymark, the UK's leading membership body for the property sector, has welcomed the announcement.
 The agency trade body said the property sector could play a crucial role in helping the government achieve these targets.
 They have been lobbying for financial support to fund energy efficiency measures for some time.
 Propertymark has also called for Stamp Duty incentives and broader funding to make homes more energy efficient.

-Mary-Anne Bowring, Group CEO at The Ringley Group said "Its good to see the UK Government is showing an understanding that massive investment in our aging UK housing stock will not only help them reach targets but is also necessary to drive behaviour change, tackling the energy efficiency of homes and businesses is the most effective way of reducing householders bills and cut carbon emissions from millions of homes and buildings.
+Mary-Anne Bowring, Group CEO at The Ringley Group, said, "It's good to see the UK Government is showing an understanding that massive investment in our aging UK housing stock will not only help them reach targets but is also necessary to drive behavior change.
+Tackling the energy efficiency of homes and businesses is the most effective way of reducing householders' bills and cutting carbon emissions from millions of homes and buildings."

 Many previous schemes have performed poorly.
 We have yet to hear the detail of how the additional spending pledged by the Chancellor will be used.
 What is needed is real incentives so that homeowners and landlords are encouraged to invest in measures that work for their properties.